On desktop, use a recent Windows Secured-core PC, MacBook or Chromebook. These all have numerous security advantages

 Mobile operating systems were designed with security as a foundational component.
 They were built with sandboxing, verified boot,

 modern exploit mitigations and more from the start.
-They are far more locked down than other platforms.
+As such, they are far more locked down than other platforms and significantly

-Alternatively, use an up-to-date iPhone which is comparable to GrapheneOS on a Pixel.
-Do not jailbreak.
+Alternatively, use an up-to-date iPhone, which is comparable to GrapheneOS on a Pixel, and do not jailbreak your device.

 Stay away from Linux phones.

 For security, use Chromium.
-Avoid Firefox or browsers based on it as they are currently very lacking in security.
-The new Microsoft
+Avoid Firefox or browsers based on it, as they are currently very

-Edge browser that is based on Chromium may be a better choice for Windows users as it can utilize
+lacking in security.
+Microsoft Edge is a better choice for Windows users, as it can utilise

 For a mixture of security and privacy, use Vanadium,